 Rineke Dijkstra: Almerisa Series

-This video focuses on Rineke Dijkstra's series of portraits of Almerisa, whom the artist met as a child in a refugee center for Bosnian asylum seekers in the Netherlands.
-Dijkstra and Almerisa each describe the experience of taking their first photograph together and discuss how the series has evolved over the course of Almerisa's life as she grows from a young Bosnian girl into a Dutch woman with her own child.
+Rineke Dijkstra discusses her series of portraits of Almerisa Sehric, whom the artist met in a refugee center for Bosnian asylum-seekers in the Netherlands in 1994, when Sehric was a child.
+Dijkstra and Sehric each describe the experience of taking their first photograph together and discuss how the series has evolved over the course of Sehric’s life as she has grown from a young girl into a woman with a child of her own.

 For more information, visit Rineke Dijkstra: A Retrospective.